spyder659/capture-netwrok-traffic-using-wireshark/README.md

 - Clicked the red **Stop icon** to end the session.

 ### 5. Filtered by Protocol
-Used Wireshark's filter bar to inspect specific protocols:
+I used Wireshark's filter bar to inspect specific protocols:
 - `http`
 - `dns`
 - `tcp`